felixguerrero12/OPScripts/README.md

 # letter_occurrence.py
 Accept a file name occurences.txt as input to create a list of occurances of how many a letter shows up.

+# sniff_dns.py
+Sniff port 53 for any dns Resource Records.
+Used for capturing domain requests when opening a binary that is making C2 Communications.
+This can easily be done with tcpdump using `tcpdump -ni en0 port 53`.